-SECTION 2 Using in-network and out-of-network providers to get your medical care.
+SECTION 2 Use providers in the plan's network to get your medical care.

-Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care.
+Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care.

 What is a "PCP" and what does the PCP do for you?